 Evaluate Popup Effectiveness

 For example, most of the popup marketing tools provide built-in analytics options that provide you with an analysis of how the popup campaigns perform.
-Looking at the metrics, you can evaluate:
+Looking at the metrics, you can evaluate the following:

 - Conversion Rates: How pop-ups performed on your website and how effective the CTAs are after the popups are triggered.

-- Bounce Rates: Identifying specific page field or popups that make visitors quickly exit the page.
+- Bounce Rates: Identifying specific page fields or popups that make visitors quickly exit the page.

 - Timeliness: Understanding when popups are triggered and delivered affects the number of page visitors and your conversion rate.

-Evaluating popup marketing is an important part of your strategy and analysing how the campaign performs helps you redirect your effort and resources more wisely as a result.
+Evaluating popup marketing is an important part of your strategy, and analyzing how the campaign performs helps you redirect your effort and resources more wisely as a result.

 Choose The Right Tools

-Fortunately, if you’re using WordPress and Divi, there are a myriad of tools and options to add popups to your website.
-However, there’s nothing quite like Popups for Divi (used by 80,000+ websites), and Divi Areas Pro.
+Fortunately, if you’re using WordPress and Divi, there are myriad of tools and options to add popups to your website.
+However, there’s nothing quite like Popups for Divi (used by 90,000+ websites), and Divi Areas Pro.

 If you have not used Popups for Divi before, you will have to install and activate our plugin.